GleisonAmorim/Office2019/README.md

 How to download and install Office 2019 for FREE

 - Download the Office Deployment Tool in English from https://www.microsoft.com/en-us/download/details.aspx?id=49117
-- Download the customization tool (64 or 32 bits; if you're unsure about your PC's architecture, determine it before proceeding).
-In the customization tool, set your language, choose the Pro option, and export the file with the name configuration.xml.
+- Download the customization tool (64 or 32 bits; if you're unsure about your PC's architecture, determine it before proceeding) https://config.office.com/deploymentsettings
-	Create a folder named "office2019" and save it on the C drive.
+- In the customization tool, set your language, choose the Pro option, and export the file with the name configuration.xml Create a folder named "office2019" and save it on the C drive.
 	Save the configuration.xml file inside this folder.
 	Save the Office Deployment Tool file inside the "office2019" folder.